* Fraudulent sales by financial manager

 * Complete lack of legal mind and business ethics by general manager

 Below story sounds like businesses happening in 3rd world in 1960's, but this is what I have gone through for the last several weeks and still not fully resolved.
 Very hard to believe and deal with, but I am sharing this story with a hope that there are no more victims like me.
-If you already purchased car here and never reviewed your bill of sale, please DO IT NOW!!!
+If you already purchased car here and never reviewed your bill of sale, you better DO IT NOW!!!

 - My (father's) car was recently stolen 3 weeks after the purchase (this was my 2nd purchase at this location)